A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

-Now, the proofs of the results of this section are provided.
-The following lemmas are needed for proving the main results.
+In order to prove the main results of this section, we start by some lemmas.

 \begin{lemma} For compact metric spaces $X$ and $Z$, the set of isometric embeddings $f:X\to Z$, equipped with the sup metric, is compact.
-In addition, the topology of this set is identical to the topology of pointwise convergence. \end{lemma}
+In addition, the topology of this set is identical to the topology of pointwise convergence. \end{lemma} This lemma is quickly implied by the Arzel\`a-Ascoli theorem for compact metric spaces (see e.g., \cite{bookKe75generaltopology}).